 A Standards Committee commitment to make a change in a future revision to resolve a negative ballot will cause the submittal to be rejected.

 If the Standards Committee and negative balloter agree to consider the negative comments at the next revision without a commitment to make a change to the document under consideration, and the balloter then changes his or her vote to affirmative or abstain, no recirculation is needed since there is no commitment to revise the document.

 If the Standards Committee commits to make a future change to resolve the negative ballot, then RevCom will inform the Standards Committee it cannot make such a commitment - only the future balloting group can make such a commitment.

 7. Mentored Project Submittals

-For submittals that do not receive RevCom approval, a member of RevCom may be assigned to the Sponsor as a mentor.
-The mentor will assist the Sponsor in understanding the procedures of the IEEE-SA Standards Board and the RevCom conventions.
+For submittals that do not receive RevCom approval, a member of RevCom may be assigned to the Standards Committee as a mentor.
+The mentor will assist the Standards Committee in understanding the procedures of the IEEE SA Standards Board and the RevCom Conventions.

 The mentor, acting as a representative of RevCom, will assist the Standards Committee in understanding RevCom's reasons for not approving the submittal; will assist the Standards Committee in implementing the action(s) that RevCom has suggested; and will attempt to ensure that actions taken conform to procedures.
 The mentor will supply status reports to RevCom.
 If six months pass and there is no contact between the Standards Committee and the mentor or if one year passes and the Standards Committee does not take any action regarding the project, then the project will be dropped from RevCom's mentored projects list.